-The Trust-based Partnership Model provides support for entrepreneurs to sustain and grow their businesses.
+The Trust-based Partnership Model (TbPM) provides support for entrepreneurs to sustain and grow their businesses.

-Scaling up existing support mechanisms on the one hand and being able to act locally to strengthen the local economy asks for efficient partnership models combining financial and non-financial support as well as sharing the workload and risk involved.
-The Trust-based Partnership Model has been developed to provide a comprehensive support mechanism for small businesses that are in a transition phase from sustaining to growing their business.
+Scaling up existing support mechanisms and being able to act locally requires an efficient partnership model that combines financial and non-financial support with intelligent workload and risk sharing.
+The TbPM has been developed to provide a comprehensive support mechanism for small businesses that are in transition from sustaining to growing their business.

-- The bank, which disburses the loans.
-It takes over all tasks, which can only be handled by banks according to regulations.
+- A bank, which disburses the loans.
+It takes over all tasks, which can due to regulations only be handled by banks.
 Its role is similar to that of a ‘credit factory’.
 This creates a highly standardized workflow permitting high numbers of loans to be handed out;

 - A guarantee fund, which bundles all risk-sharing arrangements.
 It tries to have public, private and not-for profit investors and to provide risk guarantee up to 100% to the bank;

-- non-financial institutions, which are affiliated to organisations that are regionally anchored or trusted by the target group.
-They assume the role of the operator by providing complete client support starting from the client acquisition and supporting clients during loan repayment,
+- Non-financial institutions, which are affiliated to organisations that are regionally anchored or trusted by the target group.
+They hold the relationship with the client and provide support until loan repayment,

-- A Quality Risk and Network Manager, which assures the quality of the partners and of the whole system.
+- A Quality Risk and Network Manager who assures the quality of service of the partners and of the whole system.

 The Trust-based Partnership model needs investments into the guarantee fund, grants to cover non-financial support.
 The investment into the guarantee fund determines the size of the program.
 ERDF and ESF can be used to co-finance such a program.